matheustanaka/crypto-cli/README.md

 # Crypto CLI 💸

-A command line interface to monitor Command line interface to monitor cryptocurrency
+A command line interface to monitor to monitor cryptocurrency

 ## Installation 🚀